Co-coordinator 'Journey's and Transmission'

 A Trajectory is the path that follows a moving object through the space for a certain time.
 It shows where anything goes.
 It represents the idea of designers, cultures and themes set out to determine the playing tomorrow.
 Trajectories distill the future from the past and the present, and their direction is determined by many influences which are now picking up already.
 The exhibition wants to make tangible where it can go to in design and therefore shows young designers, designers from different cultures and certain themes.

-Expos including Fontys University, Plymouth University, School of Art & Design Middlesex University, Daniela Toledo, Graphics Studio Daylight.
+Expos including Fontys University, University of Plymouth, School of Art & Design Middlesex University, Daniela Toledo, Graphics Studio Daylight.

 A body of mixed medium work – 6 Artefacts

 Internazionale Del Mobile 2015 / Milan Furniture Fair